 An Amazing 14-Vehicle Light Painting in a Garage Condo

 We started 2025 out with a bang!
 Joannie and I hit the road in late January to exhibit our light painting photography at the Cars on 5th Concourse in Naples, Florida.
 We had a great time, saw hundreds of amazing cars, and met lots of great car owners too.
+We even saw Jay Leno (from a distance) at one of the show's events.
 I even had the opportunity to do a bunch of wildlife photography on the trip!

 The person that helped set this up for us was a guy named Steve.
 We met him at "Back to the Fifties" at the Minnesota State Fairgrounds back in June 2024.
 (As a side-note, we were there once again in June 2025.)
 Steve told us that we just had to attend Cars on 5th, and he actually helped to make that happen!